-We recently launched an LGBT Resource Group at my company and I am acting as the executive sponsor.
+We recently launched an LGBT Resource Group at my company and I have been asked to be the groups executive sponsor.
 As part of launching this group we are holding Lunch & Learn meeting around the company at different company locations.
 The attendance has been generally small but the discussion lively.

 First, a funny note about these meetings: As I was setting up for yesterday’s meeting two young women poked their head in the room and asked, ‘What is this meeting?’
 I told them it was for the LGBT Resource Group.
 “LGBT?” one of the women questioned.
 “It is the Lesbian, Gay, Bisexua…..”
 I started to say and she quickly shook her head, said “no, no, no…” and then fled down the hall.
 I guess she was at the wrong meeting.